oVirt/ovirt-site/source/db-issues/formatting.html.md

 ## Indentation

-All indentations should use 4 spaces
+All indentations should use 4 spaces no TABs are allowed

 ## Capitalization